 For some, the summer months are a prime time to kick back, catch up on reading, lounge poolside, host backyard BBQs, and generally enjoy life.
-Others understand that this season offers unique opportunities to make extra cash or launch a full-blown business venture.
+Others understand that this season offers unique opportunities to make extra money or launch a full-blown business venture.

 1. Vacation house sitting and care